Did you know that about 79% of the common stocks on the TSX are currently trading below $5? (as per this stock screener).

 - Stocks that are not listed on a national stock exchange

-The second requirement is usually expanded to include stocks that are traded in an over-the-counter market (OTC).
-These markets offer less transparency and are less rigorously regulated, which makes it significantly more complicated for a retail investor to successfully execute trades there.
+The second requirement is usually expanded to include stocks traded in an over-the-counter market (OTC).
+These markets offer less transparency and are less rigorously regulated, which makes it significantly more complicated for a retail investor to execute trades there successfully.

 But if you wish to invest in some of the best penny stocks in Canada, we have to limit the definition to the $5 part.
 This will give you access to the largest possible pool of penny stocks, and more choices mean a better shot of finding clear winners.

-An overview of some of the best penny stocks in Canada might give you a better idea of the companies behind penny stocks, what kind of businesses they are, and whether they should be defined by (and averted on the basis of) their share price alone.
+An overview of some of the best penny stocks in Canada might give you a better idea of the companies behind penny stocks, what kind of businesses they are, and whether they should be defined by (and averted based on) their share price alone.

-I tried to keep the selection diversified because sectors like metal and mining (materials) and energy might have more penny stocks than real estate or healthcare.
+I tried to keep the selection diversified because sectors like metal, mining (materials), and energy might have more penny stocks than real estate or healthcare.

-And apart from metrics like 5-year CAGR (for growth), I’ve also taken things like the nature of the business, its long-term prospects, and the company’s relative position in its industry into account.
+I’ve also taken into account things like the nature of the business, its long-term prospects, and the company’s relative position in its industry.

 Also, note that you will find relatively few penny stocks worth considering when it comes to dividends, so it’s a good idea to focus on growth potential when it comes to most penny stocks.

-Sangoma Technologies is a Markham-based company and was founded in 1984.
-It provides communication technologies, mostly to its B2B clients.
-These technologies used to be PBX; now, it’s mostly about VoIP and cloud.
+Sangoma Technologies is a Markham-based company that was founded in 1984.
+It provides communication technologies, primarily to its B2B clients.
+These technologies used to be PBX; now, it’s mainly about VoIP and cloud.

 2. Hamilton Thorne Stock (TSXV)